webflo/countries/README.txt

 INSTALLATION
 ------------
-1. To install the module copy the 'moderation' folder to your sites/all/modules directory.
+1. To install the module copy the 'countries' folder to your sites/all/modules directory.

 2. Go to admin/build/modules.
 Enable the module.